This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

 I know, Betty Crocker doesn’t come to my house in the middle of the night either.
 But you will think she did when you whip up one or more of these recipes the night before and put them in the fridge for an easy breakfast the next day.
 This is the way you can have that extra cup of coffee with your overnight guests the next morning and really make the most out of this crazy season.

-But before you might wish to see these other Brunch Recipes
+But before you might wish to see these other Breakfast Recipes

 Click HERE to save these Overnight Breakfast Casseroles to Pinterest